Automattic/WP-Job-Manager/readme.txt

 * Removed images previously used in admin.
 * Tweak the_company_logo() to check if logo is valid URL.
 * Replaced Genericons with custom set
+* Only show link to view job on dashboard when published

 = 1.5.2 =
 * Fix wp-editor field